FrontEndFoxes/curriculum/workshop/ch5.md

 </div>
 ```

+It's already looking better!

+## Add a Submit Button

-And of course we need to submit our form somehow.
+Of course we need to submit our form somehow.
 Let's add a submit button below the form fields

 ```
 <div class="form-wrapper">